Important Information for 2022 Year End

 Review the fixed asset register for items that have either been sold or scrapped during the year.
 The Fixed Asset schedule can be found in your previous years Financial Statements.
 If you need another copy, contact our office for a copy.
 Please ensure you have narrated the entries coded to fixed assets with enough information for us to determine what has been purchased and have copies of invoices and any related financing readily available for us.

 Repairs & Maintenance

 It's a good time to review what you have coded to fixed assets and repairs and maintenance.
-Remember due to Covid-19 there was a temporary measure which applies for one year commencing 17 March 2020 to have the ability to take an immediate deduction for any assets costing $5,000(excluding GST).
-From 17 March 2021 the threshold will move back to $1,000 (excluding GST).
+All assets costing less than $1,000 (excl GST) may be claimed as an expense in the year of purchase, amounts greater than $1,000 (excl GST) could potentially be fixed assets.
 Please ensure you narrate these well in your accounting system for us to reduce queries on the job.

 Structures & Financing

 It may be time to consider an alternative structure or financing method for your business.
 Now is the time to consider Companies, LTC's and Trusts.
 If you are interested please contact us.

 It may be appropriate to declare a dividend on or before 31 March.
 This may require top up income tax to be paid by 31 March 2022.